The Reuben: A Deli Classic Worth Making from Scratch

 Let’s Make One!

-Beautiful bread bakery Marble Rye is a must for a genuine Reuben sandwich!
+Beautiful bakery fresh Marble Rye is a must for a genuine Reuben sandwich!

 Sliced Corned Beef – trim the fat if you like – or not!